UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Experiments

-\subparagraph*{Shortcut Graph Structure.} The shortcut graph we obtained for Switzerland is structurally very different from the transitively closed transfer graph we used for standard RAPTOR and CSA.
-This is already evidenced by the fact that it is much less dense, containing only~3\% as many edges as the transitively closed graph.
-Furthermore, the transitive graph consists of many small fully connected components, with the largest one containing 1\,233 vertices.
-By contrast, the largest strongly connected component in the shortcut graph contains 10\,186 vertices, which is 40\% of all stops.
-Accordingly, a transitive closure of the shortcut graph would contain more than 100 million edges.
-Figure~\ref{fig:parallelizationAndHistogram}~(right side) shows that most of the shortcuts are longer than the~15\,minutes~($\approx2^{10}$\,seconds) time limit that was used during the construction of the transitively closed graph.
-Only~33\,868 edges are shared between the two graphs, which represent~0.7\% of all transitive edges and~24.2\% of all shortcuts.
-Altogether, this shows that the transitively closed graph fails to represent most of the relevant intermediate transfers, at the expense of many superfluous ones.
-Note that the high number of shortcuts with travel time~0 is caused by cases where several stops model the same physical location.
-The bars in Figure~\ref{fig:parallelizationAndHistogram} are subdivided into shortcuts that arise from candidate journeys where the source and target stop are not connected by a path in the transfer graph~(dark blue) and shortcuts where this is not the case~(light blue).
-As before, we make this distinction in order to identify effects caused by imperfect or incomplete data.
-We observe that stops which are isolated from the rest of the transfer graph not only cause many additional shortcuts, but also that these shortcuts are disproportionately long compared to the other shortcuts.\looseness=-1
+The stop-to-stop shortcut graph computed by ULTRA for Switzerland is structurally very different from the transitively closed transfer graph we created for comparison with pure public transit algorithms.
+This is already evidenced by the fact that the shortcut graph is much less dense, containing only~6\% as many edges as the transitively closed graph.
+Furthermore, the transitive graph consists of many small fully connected components, with the largest one containing only~1\,004 vertices.
+By contrast, the largest strongly connected component in the shortcut graph contains~10\,891 vertices, which corresponds to~43\% of all stops.
+Accordingly, a transitive closure of the shortcut graph would contain more than~100~million edges.